 Described as possessing “real star quality” (Times) and giving a “a powerhouse performance that’s a vocal and physicaltour de force” (whatsonstage), British/Catalan mezzo soprano Marta Fontanals-Simmons began her musical training with a BMus at the University of Birmingham.
 Marta then completed her MMus, Opera Course training and finally an Artist Diploma with distinction at the Guildhall School of Music & Drama, London.
 While studying with Marilyn Rees at GSMD, she was awarded the 2014 Principal's Prize and 2015 Gold Medal, performing arias by Mozart, Bellini and Rossini at Barbican Hall.
 Marta is now in demand as a versatile and committed performer throughout the UK and Europe.

-Marta was recently awarded the 'Prix de Lied' at the Concours International de chant-piano Nadia et Lili Boulanger in Paris, the 'Robert Hendra Prize for Excellence' at the Emmy Destinn Czech Competition, 'Maureen Lehane Vocal Award' and was a Finalist in the 2014 Kathleen Ferrier Awards.
+Marta was recently awarded the 'Prix de Lied' at the Concours International de chant-piano Nadia et Lili Boulanger in Paris, the 'Robert Hendra Prize for Excellence' at the Emmy Destinn Czech Competition, 'Maureen Lehane Vocal Award', was a semi finalist in the 2017 Wigmore Hall Song Competition and a Finalist in the 2014 Kathleen Ferrier Awards.

 Marta is a keen exponent of concert and oratorio repertoire.
 She made her Wigmore Hall recital debut, accompanied by Timothy End in June 2014.
 Other recent highlights include Vaughan Williams Serenade to Music with Sakari Oramo at the Last Night of the Proms,Vivaldi Gloria / Royal Festival Hall / Philharmonia Orchestra, L’Enfant et les Sortilèges with Stéphane Denève / Radio-Sinfonieorchester Stuttgart / Liederahalle Stuttgart; Verdi Requiem / Royal Albert Hall / English Festival Orchestra; Vaughan Williams Serenade to Music / City of Birmingham Symphony Orchestra & live on BBC Radio 3, Wesendonck Lieder with Quantum Ensemble / Auditorio Tenerife; Mozart Requiem / Royal Philharmonic Orchestra / St Paul's Cathedral; Bach Mass in B Minor with Ryan Wigglesworth / St Endellion Festival; Mozart Mass in C Minor / London Mozart Players / St John's Smith Square and at the Sheldonian Theatre, Oxford; Handel Messiah with Lawrence Cummings / London Handel Festival; Mahler Kindertotenlieder with Mike Seal / Corinthian Chamber Orchestra / St James’ Piccadilly; Strauss Deutsche Motette and Duruflé Requiem / London Mozart Players / St John’s Smith Square.
 Marta enjoys giving recitals and regularly performs at St Martin in the Fields, St James' Piccadilly and St Stephen's Wallbrook.
 Marta is a Tillett Trust Artist and Concordia Foundation Artist.